DrJieTao/prompt_training/public_library/tier2_one_page.md

 **Duration:** 4-5 Hours | **Format:** In-Person, Hands-on | **Level:** Intermediate | Fee: $9,500 (Tier 1 + 2 **bundle discount** available upon request.
 Plus the workshop will be recorded for re-watching) | Up to 20 participants |

+### **The Value Proposition**
+> *"We build the machine that handles the drudgery, so your librarians can remain the 'Human in the Loop'—focusing on patrons, community, and judgment."*

 ### **The Executive Summary**
 Your staff are capable of high-level strategic work, but they are often stuck taking the stairs—spending hours on manual data entry, formatting, and routine collation.